 - Asset Class Limitation – ASIC may not enable you to trade as many products as you can in the UK.

-Thirdly – what are the advantages of trading with an ASIC regulated broker?
+The advantages of trading with an ASIC regulated broker?

 - Leverage – ASIC has yet to put restrictions on margin meaning you can still get high leverage rates